carloskiki/rpi-devenv/README.md

 - When running with QEMU, the AUX_ENABLES register is already enabled, so when we try to acquire the lock we fail and panic, which is why we couldn't see the uart output to stdio before.
 Interesting.

+## The Bootloader

+The simplest bootloader possible.
+It waits for data coming from the UART in a busy loop.